Yep, the pedestrian traffic lights.

-In honour of the 2015 contest, held in Vienna’s Stadthalle, the city authorities took the opportunity to make a statement on gender equality by installing “couples” red and green lights at around 50 locations.
+In honour of the 2015 contest, held in Vienna’s Stadthalle, the city authorities took the opportunity to make a statement on gender equality and sexual orientation by installing “couples” red and green lights at around 50 locations.

 The original plan was to take the lights down after the event, but they proved so successful that they stayed.

 As well as their value as a social statement and tourist attraction, the new symbols actually improve road safety.
 A study revealed that fewer people cross the road at red when the lights feature the couples, rather than the usual single man.